Inter-College Cooperation and Cross-Registration (ACTC)

 Metro Urban Studies Term.
 Students participate in an urban studies program that enables them to use Hamline’s metropolitan environment as a social laboratory for study and experience, through a 20-college Higher Education Consortium for Urban Affairs (HECUA).
 Students may participate in the consortium-sponsored Metro Urban Studies Term.

 Washington Semester.
-In cooperation with the American University in Washington, DC, Hamline chooses one student of high standing each year to spend a semester in residence in Washington taking courses and working on a project under the direction of the faculty of the American University.
+In cooperation with the American University in Washington, DC, Hamline chooses two students of high standing each year to spend a semester in residence in Washington taking courses and working on a project under the direction of the faculty of the American University.